Global Existence and Long Time Behavior in Einstein-Belinski-Zakharov Soliton Spacetimes: Main results

+\begin{rem} The problem of global existence under general data size is delicate.
+Indeed, \eqref{sistema1} is clearly singular in the case where $\Lambda$ reaches the zero value.
+Also, the global structure of the solution in this case seems not clear unless one has further assumptions on the initial data.
+These geometric problems will be considered in a forthcoming publication. \end{rem}

-\begin{cor} Under the assumptions in Theorem \ref{GLOBAL0}, $g$ and $f$ in \eqref{intervalo} are globally well-defined. \end{cor} The second result in this work concerns the decay of a specific type of the solutions of the Einstein equations in the vacuum.
-Specifically of cosmological type solutions, which are of special interest in physics and cosmology.
-This type of solutions include the Kasner type spacetimes, as well as some Bianchi type models, see \cite{belinski2001gravitational}.
+The second result in this work concerns the decay of a specific type of the solutions of the Einstein equations in the vacuum.
+Specifically of cosmological-type solutions, which are of special interest in physics and cosmology.
+This type of solutions includes the Kasner type spacetimes, as well as some Bianchi type models, see \cite{belinski2001gravitational}.
 We will prove, using well-chosen virial estimates that for solutions to \eqref{sistema1} with finite energy (in particular, globally defined small solutions from Theorem \ref{GLOBAL0}), they must decay to zero locally in space, provided that the gradient of the function $\alpha(t,x)$ is globally timelike.

 Indeed, virial functionals can describe in great generality the decay mechanism for models where standard scattering is not available, either because the dimension is too small, or the nonlinearity is long range, see e.g. \cite{Virial1, Virial2}.
-We will prove this result inspired by the results obtained for the Born-Infeld equation in 1+1 dimensions \cite{Alejo2018}.
+We will prove this result, inspired by the results obtained for the Born-Infeld equation in 1+1 dimensions \cite{Alejo2018}.

 Before proving this result, we introduce the following modified energy of the system, which in the case of cosmological type solutions will be highly relevant (see Section \ref{Sect:4}):

 where $\kappa(t,x)=\dfrac{\alpha }{(\partial_x\alpha)^2-(\partial_t\alpha)^2}$,